trailofbits/testing-handbook/content/docs/languages/rust/00-unit-testing.md

 cargo test -- -Z unstable-options --test-threads 1 --shuffle
 ```

 Execute command above multiple times.
-If any run reported a failed test use the displayed "shuffle seed" to reliably repeat the error:
+If any run reports a failed test, use the displayed "shuffle seed" to reliably repeat the error:

 ```sh
 cargo test -- -Z unstable-options --test-threads 1 --shuffle-seed 7331